 The Barbados Blackbelly is a hair sheep breed that evolved on the island of Barbados in the Caribbean.
 The breed descends from crosses of African hair sheep and European wooled breeds that were brought to the island beginning in the mid-1600s.

-The first documented importation of Barbados sheep into the United States occurred in 1904.
-The sheep attracted the most interest in Texas, where they were loosely managed, often crossed with Mouflon (a feral horned sheep) and Rambouillet to create a game animal with a large set of horns.
+The first documented importation of Barbados sheep into the US occurred in 1904.
+The sheep attracted the most interest in Texas where they were loosely managed and often crossed with Mouflon (a feral horned sheep) and Rambouillet to create a game animal with a large set of horns.
 By carefully selecting for horn growth, shedding ability, and color characteristics, this crossbreed was developed into a separate breed of sheep called the American Blackbelly.

-Prospects for the Barbados breed in the United States are improving.
+Prospects for the Barbados breed in the US are improving.
 The strong market for hair sheep, both here and in other countries, has encouraged those engaged in breed conservation.
-The Barbados Blackbelly Sheep Association International (BBSAI) reports that the number of annual Barbados Blackbelly registrations has risen from 82 in 2007 to 248 in 2010.
+The Barbados Blackbelly Sheep Association International (BBSAI) reports that the number of annual Barbados Blackbelly registrations has risen.
 The Barbados Blackbelly clearly deserves such attention.
 Its African origin (unusual in the Americas) and adaptation to tropical climates (unusual for sheep) gives the breed significant genetic value and production importance.

 Did you know:

 Since we launched the Microgrants program in 2018, dollars have been awarded to help every one of the 11 species we serve.
 Almost one-third of the breeds on the CPL have received funding.
 Yet, only about 8% of microgrant projects can be funded each year.
 Click here to help us support more endangered breeds and hard-working farmers, ranchers, and shepherds with your gift today.